makerjawn/oneKey/README.md

 Methods
 -------------------
-The oneKey uses a vinyl cutter and 3M copper tape to make a low-barrier and low-cost method for creating traces to solder onto.
-If working indoors take precautions with ventilalation etc.
+The original oneKey uses a vinyl cutter and 3M copper tape to make a low-barrier and low-cost method for creating traces to solder onto.
+If working indoors take precautions with ventilalation etc. Working currently on a PCB kit version.

 Materials for one oneKey
 -------------------